prometheus/docs/content/docs/instrumenting/writing_exporters.md

 The graphite and statsd exporters share a way of doing this with a small configuration language.
 Other exporters should implement the same.
-It’s currently implemented only in Go, and would benefit from begin factored out into a separate library.
+It’s currently implemented only in Go, and would benefit from being factored out into a separate library.

 ## Collectors